 safeTALK: suicide alertness for everyone

-This three hour workshop emphasizes the importance of recognizing the signs, communicating with the person at risk and getting help or resources for the person at risk.
+This three hour workshop emphasizes the importance of recognizing the signs, communicating with the person considering suicide and getting help or resources for the person considering suicide.

 American Association of Suicidology (AAS)